Skip to Main Content

 Causes and risk factors for childhood heart tumors

-Heart tumors in children are caused by certain changes in the way heart cells function, especially how they grow and divide into new cells.
+Heart tumors in children are caused by certain changes to the way heart cells function, especially how they grow and divide into new cells.
 Often, the exact cause of the cell changes is unknown.
 Learn more about how cancer develops at What Is Cancer?

 A risk factor is anything that increases the chance of getting a disease.
 A fetus or newborn can have a higher risk of benign heart tumors if they have a genetic condition called tuberous sclerosis.
 Another condition, called Carney complex, might also increase a child's risk of a type of benign heart tumor called myxoma.
 Not all children with these risk factors will get a benign heart tumor, and benign heart tumors may develop in some children who don't have a known risk factor.
 Talk with your child's doctor if you think your child may be at risk.